 “Cruelty and injustice, intolerance and oppression.
 And where once you had the freedom to object, to think and speak as you saw fit, you now have censors and systems of surveillance coercing your conformity and soliciting your submission.
 How did this happen?
 Who’s to blame?
 Well, certainly, there are those who are more responsible than others, and they will be held accountable.
 But again, truth be told, if you’re looking for the guilty, you need only look into a mirror.”

 We’ve been taught from an early age to burn effigies of Fawkes on the 5th November, which has been dubbed “Bonfire Night” but I doubt many of us have taken the time to think about whether he might have been right in his actions.
-This is exactly what V embodies, he is the personification of perfectly coordinated, furious righteousness against apathy.
+This is exactly what V embodies, he is the personification of perfectly coordinated, furious righteousness against fascism.

-It’s the combination and balance of all of these real-world elements with the powerful story that makes the film so compelling.
+It’s the combination and balance of all of these real world elements with the powerful story that makes the film so compelling.
 As the film tackles real issues, it’s only right that it integrates these factors; it’s risky territory but pulls it off well.
 The book takes place during the ‘90s, which was the not-too-distant future of the time and has a very domestic, almost “kitchen sink drama” quality to it.
 This is a term coined by Jarvis Cocker to describe the spirit of his band Pulp’s music and I definitely think that the book inhabits a similar space as well.

 The film does a great job of preserving this feeling, despite the more futuristic setting and modernising of themes.
 Whether this was down to the Wachowski’s script or James McTeigue’s direction is hard to say but either way is much appreciated.
 The action and fight choreography is also superb and ramped up in a very similar way that Zack Snyder does with his Watchmen adaptation; this film may be where he got his inspiration.
-The fact that both films are based on Alan Moore’s work and there’s consistency in this respect and with the use of his trademark imagery is very fitting.
+The fact that both films are based on Alan Moore’s work and there’s consistency in this respect, also with the use of his trademark imagery is very fitting.